Geology and Exploration

 Schematic Geology Cross-Section Showing Queen Hill and Severn Tin Deposits

-A total of 58 diamond drillholes (18,709m) have been completed by Stellar over the Heemskirk deposits since 2010.
-A further 133 historic diamond drillholes (31,485m) have been completed prior to 2010 by other companies over the Heemskirk deposits.
+To the end of the 2023 Phase 2B Drilling Program, a total of 75 diamond drill holes (28,620m) have been completed by Stellar over the Heemskirk Tin deposits (Severn, Queen Hill and Montana) since 2010.
+A further 97 historic diamond drillholes (25,237m) have been completed prior to 2010 by other companies over the Heemskirk deposits.

 Mineralisation in all of the Heemskirk deposits remains open down plunge.
 Tin occurs principally as cassiterite with minor stannite and base-metal sulphides located towards the top and periphery of the Queen Hill and Montana Deposits.